chethanac15/C-plus-plus/README.md

 Arrays and Strings: Basic operations on arrays and strings, including initialization, iteration, and common manipulations.

-Pointers and References: Introduction to pointers, pointer arithmetic, and references.

 Object-Oriented Programming: Basic concepts of OOP, including classes, objects, inheritance, polymorphism, encapsulation, and abstraction.

 File Handling: Simple programs for reading from and writing to files.